 My experience could not have been better.
 I came home so happy and ready to take on the world.
 I had made many new friends.

 But best of all, I’m there for my children and grandchildren, which was my driving force.
 I’m back, because of The Bridge.
 I highly recommend taking your afflictions to them.

 In July 2014 I felt defeated, anxious, frustrated, worried, and pretty scared.
 I was sent the website of The Bridge and had to stop reading it as I was crying too hard.
-After living with chronic pain for 31 years, I knew that finally help is out there and I couldn’t stop crying because I saw HOPE!
+After living with chronic pain and failing in chronic pain recovery for 31 years, I knew that finally help is out there and I couldn’t stop crying because I saw HOPE!
 I was more than ready and willing to embrace anything that could help me and I knew how important that was and signing up was a no brainer.

 For the first time, I was focused on me and promised myself that I would participate fully even if it was uncomfortable.
 I felt instant acceptance, genuine kindness and caring, and most important, understanding.
 The lectures were invaluable as was every discussion with the therapists.

 I knew what I wanted to work on and I did.
 As a result of my 3 week experience, I got my power back.
 I felt confident again for the first time in years.
 I learned how to embrace and be gentle with my physical pain.
 I soon realized that I can choose not to be a hostage to my health issues.
 I felt happy and in control again and got my life back out of choosing a new attitude and new outlook on life.